Zulko/moviepy/README.rst

 basic operations (cuts, concatenations, title insertions) to be done in a few lines.
 It can also be used for advanced compositing.

-See the full documentation and demo videos here_ .
+See the full documentation and demo videos here_, or have a look at this page of `animated GIFs made with MoviePy <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python/>`_.

 A typical MoviePy script looks like that: ::